RasaHQ/rasa/docs/migration-guide.rst

   evaluate_on_num_examples       evaluate_on_number_of_examples
   =============================  =======================================================

   A warning will be logged in case an old option is used.
+However, you can still use the old configuration options.
+  They will be mapped to the new names.

 - ``EmbeddingIntentClassifier`` is now deprecated and will be replaced by ``DIETClassifier`` in the future.
-  ``DIETClassifier`` builds on top the model architecture of the ``EmbeddingIntentClassifier``. ``DIETClassfier`` allows you to train one model for entity extraction and intent classification.
+  ``DIETClassfier`` is based on a multi-task architecture for intent classification and entity recognition.
   However, if you want to get the same model behaviour as the current ``EmbeddingIntentClassifier``, you can use the following configuration of ``DIETClassifier``:

   .. code-block:: yaml